JPETTomography/j-pet-framework-examples/LargeBarrelAnalysis/README.md

 where `*` stands for the name of the input file.

 ## Input Data
 For this example, the user must provide her/his own data file(s) collected with the Big Barrel.
+Moreover, useful files with configurations and calibrations are downloaded during the `cmake` build to `CalibrationFiles` folder in the source folder.

 ## Description
 The analysis is split into tasks.

 ## Additional info
 For description of possible parameters, that can be ised in `useParams.json`, see file [PARAMETERS](PARAMETERS.md).
-Please note that if the `-o output_directory_path` command line option is provided, the output files will be created in the specified output path rather than in the current working directory.
+Please note that if the `-o output_directory_path` command line option is provided, the output files will be created in the specified output path and not in the directory of the input file.

 ## Compiling
 Executable: